dreamcatcher-tech/network/Inbox/2025-04-29 1656 removing the slow types.md

 then if slow types are removed, jsr package might be usable directly.

-if jsr can be used directly, then
+if jsr can be used directly, then we can publish it direct to npm.

+need to make some type tests that affirm the zod schemas match the ts schemas.